jhess/NFL-Big-Data-Bowl/README.md

 X - player position along the long axis of the field.
 See figure below. <br />
 Y - player position along the short axis of the field.
 See figure below. <br />
 S - speed in yards/second <br />
-A - acceleration in yards/second^2
-Dis - distance traveled from prior time point, in yards Orientation - orientation of player (deg)
-Dir - angle of player motion (deg)
-NflId - a unique identifier of the player
-DisplayName - player's name
-JerseyNumber - jersey number
-Season - year of the season
-YardLine - theyard line of the line of scrimmage Quarter - game quarter (1-5, 5 == overtime)
-GameClock - time on the game clock
-PossessionTeam - team with possession
-Down - the down (1-4)
-Distance - yards needed for a first down
-FieldPosition - which side of the field the play is happening on HomeScoreBeforePlay - home team score before play started VisitorScoreBeforePlay - visitor team score before play started NflIdRusher - the NflId of the rushing player OffenseFormation - offense formation
-OffensePersonnel - offensive team positional grouping DefendersInTheBox - number of defenders lined up near the line of scrimmage, spanning the width of the offensive line
-DefensePersonnel - defensive team positional grouping PlayDirection - direction the play is headed TimeHandoff - UTC time of the handoff
-TimeSnap - UTC time of the snap
-Yards - the yardage gained on the play (RESPONSE VARIABLE) PlayerHeight - player height (ft-in)
-PlayerWeight - player weight (lbs)
-PlayerBirthDate - birthdate (mm/dd/yyyy)
-PlayerCollegeName - where the player attended college Position - the player's position (the specific role on the field that they typically play) HomeTeamAbbr - home team abbreviation
-VisitorTeamAbbr - visitor team abbreviation
-Week - week into the season
-Stadium - stadium where the game is being played Location - city where the game is being played StadiumType - description of the stadium environment Turf - description of the field surface
-GameWeather - description of the game weather Temperature - temperature (deg F)
-Humidity - humidity
-WindSpeed - wind speed in miles/hour
-WindDirection - wind direction
+A - acceleration in yards/second^2 <br />
+Dis - distance traveled from prior time point, in yards <br />
+Orientation - orientation of player (deg) <br />
+Dir - angle of player motion (deg) <br />
+NflId - a unique identifier of the player <br />
+DisplayName - player's name <br />
+JerseyNumber - jersey number <br />
+Season - year of the season <br />
+YardLine - theyard line of the line of scrimmage <br />
+Quarter - game quarter (1-5, 5 == overtime) <br />
+GameClock - time on the game clock <br />
+PossessionTeam - team with possession <br />
+Down - the down (1-4) <br />
+Distance - yards needed for a first down <br />
+FieldPosition - which side of the field the play is happening on <br />
+HomeScoreBeforePlay - home team score before play started <br />
+VisitorScoreBeforePlay - visitor team score before play started <br />
+NflIdRusher - the NflId of the rushing player <br />
+OffenseFormation - offense formation <br />
+OffensePersonnel - offensive team positional grouping <br />
+DefendersInTheBox - number of defenders lined up near the line of scrimmage, spanning the width of the offensive line <br />
+DefensePersonnel - defensive team positional grouping <br />
+PlayDirection - direction the play is headed <br />
+TimeHandoff - UTC time of the handoff <br />
+TimeSnap - UTC time of the snap <br />
+**Yards - the yardage gained on the play (RESPONSE VARIABLE)** <br />
+PlayerHeight - player height (ft-in) <br />
+PlayerWeight - player weight (lbs) <br />
+PlayerBirthDate - birthdate (mm/dd/yyyy) <br />
+PlayerCollegeName - where the player attended college <br />
+Position - the player's position (the specific role on the field that they typically play) <br />
+HomeTeamAbbr - home team abbreviation <br />
+VisitorTeamAbbr - visitor team abbreviation <br />
+Week - week into the season <br />
+Stadium - stadium where the game is being played <br />
+Location - city where the game is being played <br />
+StadiumType - description of the stadium environment <br />
+Turf - description of the field surface <br />
+GameWeather - description of the game weather <br />
+Temperature - temperature (deg F) <br />
+Humidity - humidity <br />
+WindSpeed - wind speed in miles/hour <br />
+WindDirection - wind direction <br />

 # Outline of approach
 The response variable in our prediction model would be the yardage